-Here is where healing begins in our relationship with others.
-Even if we are unable to come to reconciliation with them for a time or maybe not ever because of the hardness of their heart, God can give us a compassion for them in their bondage to sin.
-God can also give us the faith to pray for their recovery back to the person that He created them to be.
+Here is where healing begins in our relationship with others: Even if we are unable to come to reconciliation with them for a time or maybe not ever because of the hardness of their heart, God can give us a compassion for them in their bondage to sin.
+God can also give us the faith to pray for their recovery to be restored to the person that He created them to be.
 God knows the person that He created, and that is the person He loves no matter what is manifesting on the outside.

 When we are plugged into Father God and His love, when we are able to receive that love and love ourselves, then we can begin to learn to see others through God’s perspective too.
 And just as we have received His grace and mercy for our hearts, we can, in turn, give that same grace and mercy to others.

 Beloved, let us love one another: for love is of God; and every one that loveth is born of God, and knoweth God.
 He that loveth not knoweth not God; for God is love.
 1 John 4:7-8 KJV